akbarrafiey/sp25-ml6923/syllabus.md

 ## Labs and Homeworks

-These as- signments are completed at home and reinforce the material discussed in class.
+These assignments are completed at home and reinforce the material discussed in class.
 I expect a lot of your learning to occur while working on these exercises, and investing time on them is the best way to prepare for the exams.
 Assignments and their due dates will be posted on the course webpage.

 There will be two types of assignments in CS-GY 6923: *programming labs* and *homeworks*.
 Homework (both written problems and coding labs) must be turned in to Gradescope by the specified deadline.
-Use the code Z3GWBN to join the class on [Gradescope](https://www.gradescope.com/courses/853543).
+Use the code Z3GWBN to join the class on [Gradescope](https://www.gradescope.com/courses/959935).
 We do not accept late work without prior permission (see ["Slip Days"](#slip-days)).

 *Programming labs*: Labs should be turned in as evaluated Jupyter notebooks.
 Do not clear